Mission and Vision

 5. Equity and Accessibility

-Cognitive enhancement shouldn’t widen the gap between privileged and underserved populations.
-We advocate for open access to knowledge and inclusive conversations about the future of mental performance.
+Cognitive enhancement should not widen existing inequalities.
+We advocate for open access to knowledge and inclusive discussions about the future of mental performance.

 6. Safety First

-Enhancement without regard for safety is reckless.
-We highlight both the potential benefits and real risks of nootropic compounds — especially those with limited long-term data.
+Enhancement without attention to safety is reckless.
+We highlight both the potential benefits and the genuine risks of nootropic substances, particularly those with limited long-term data.